git/git.github.io/rev_news/drafts/edition-106.md

   that didn't work anymore with some new ones pointing to the same content.

-  Eric Sunshine replied to Josh's patches asking why one ULR was changed from `http://json.org/` to `https://www.json.org/` instead of just replacing `http` with `https`.
+  Eric Sunshine replied to Josh's patches asking why one URL was changed from `http://json.org/` to `https://www.json.org/` instead of just replacing `http` with `https`.
 Josh replied that it was because that website was self-identifying with the later URL using a